Doctor’s Degrees in Information Technology

 There are 8 colleges that offer a doctor’s degree in IT.
 Learn more about the most popular 8 below:

 Capella University tops the list of the most popular school in the U.S. for IT majors who are seeking their doctor's degree.
-Roughly 37,100 attend the school each year.
+Each year, around 37,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $14,148 per year, while in-state graduate students, on average, pay $14,767 per year.

 The IT program at Capella University awarded 30 doctor's degrees during the 2018-2019 school year.
 Of these students, 20% were women and 37% were members of underrepresented racial-ethnic groups.

 Capitol Technology University comes in at #2 on our list of the most popular colleges offering doctor's degrees in IT.
 Roughly 700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $25,324 per year, while in-state graduate students, on average, pay $11,124 per year.

 During the 2018-2019 academic year, 20 people received their doctor's degree in IT from Capitol Tech.
 About 20% of this group were women, and 25% were students from an underrepresented racial-ethnic group.